 Patrick has been volunteering with CMCP since 2012 and has helped CMCP through two strategic planning cycles.
 In his professional life Patrick works as a consultant supporting public sector and not-for-profit organizations here in Canada as well as in Africa and the Middle East.
 His areas of specialty include institutional development, planning, evaluation, policy development, performance measurement and results based budgeting.
 Prior to his consulting work Patrick spent thirty years working in various components of the Ontario Government.

-Robert Spafford, Secretary
+Robert Spafford, Treasurer

 Robert has worked at Cidel Asset Management as a VP, Portfolio Manager since 2006, where he is focused on managing clients wealth in the Energy, Materials and Telecoms industries.
 Robert obtained his Bachelor of Commerce (Honours) from the University of Manitoba in 1996, and went on to earn a Master of Business Administration (MBA) from the Rotman School of Business at the University of Toronto in 2005.
 Robert also holds the Chartered Financial Analyst (CFA) designation, awarded in 2002.